Code-Institute-Submissions/milestone-project-61/TESTING.md

-# Testing details for Interactive Frontend Development Project
+# Testing Details for Interactive Frontend Development Project

 The readme file for this project can be found [here](README.md).